snok/drf-openapi-tester/README.md

 ### case_tester

-The case tester argument takes a callable that is used to validate the key casings of both schemas and responses.
+The case tester argument takes a callable that is used to validate the key case of both schemas and responses.
 If nothing is passed, case validation is skipped.

 The library currently has 4 built-in case testers: